Rowaling Legacy Project – 1971-2021 (2023)

 In 2015, with Norwegian colleague Aage Jensen, we released a tribute book celebrating the writing and art of Sigmund, who had passed away in 2014.
 In 2018, I shared the 1971, 55 minute anti-expedition story and film at the interdisciplinary Thinking Mountains conference in Banff, Alberta.
 Given today’s well-publicized summit-seeking pressures to the mountain habitat and pressures of the all-too-many-would-be-mountaineers resulting in shifting local community and life practices and dead bodies of Nepalese guides, porters and paying client climbers–not to mention tons of garbage–left behind on the mountain, the message of the 1971 anti-expedition story is vitally relevant today.

-Nar Bdr Lama Jigme, our Nepalese guide for the 2023 walk to Beding, shared this with me:
+Nar Bdr Lama Jigme, Nepalese guide and friend who first suggested the 1971 film be returned to the Beding community back in 2018 shared this with me:

 “Because the idea they had then is right and wise to its core, and the negative impacts of environment, loss of local culture and tradition is at its worst phase, it has so much relevance.”